 First, I would suggest talking to someone locally about your wine cellar design.
 There are always people on the internet that you can talk to, and you can go to how-to sites.
 But I would suggest having someone nearby, and these are all the things that you want to think about in speaking with them regarding your style wine cellar.

 What Type of Bottle

 You want to imagine what type of bottle you like to purchase.
-Do you like to buy individual or just a few bottles of wine at a time for example?
-If you like to buy cases you might want a wine cellar that has multiple storages like the diamond bins for instance.
+Do you like to buy individual or just a few bottles of wine at a time, for example?
+If you like to buy cases, you might want a wine cellar that has multiple storages, like the diamond bins, for instance.
 These hold up to twelve bottles and maybe more.
-You can do diamond cubes rectangular bins.
+You can do diamond cubes in rectangular bins.
 All those are examples of multiple bottle storage.
 Some people like the traditional look of individuals.
 Those are good if you’d like to purchase just a few bottles of wine at a time.
 Some people like to display their labels.
 That’s important when you’re talking to your wine cellar professional.
-An extra thing to consider is what type of bottle do you buy.
-Do you buy the standard type bottle, the burgundy or the Bordeaux?
+An extra thing to consider is what type of bottle you buy.
+Do you buy the standard type bottle, the burgundy, or the Bordeaux?
 Or do you buy a larger bottle?
 Do you like magnums jeroboams?
 Some wine enthusiasts even like the Nebuchadnezzar.
 However, all of those types of wine bottles make a variation, and how you approach your wine cellar design.
 These days different vineyards are making wine bottles a little bit bigger.
-Sometimes your champagne bottle comes a little bit larger so all those elements are needed and can become critical in your wine cellar design.
+Sometimes your champagne bottle comes a little bit larger, so all those elements are needed and can become critical in your wine cellar design.

 Functional or Entertain